Muschamp Rd

 Zen and the Art of Motorcycle Maintenance gets more press

 For a book no one wanted to publish in the 1970s, “Zen and the Art of Motorcycle Maintenance” still gets trotted out as a ‘must read classic’.
-A Must Read Classic is slang for a book people talk about reading but don’t actually bother to read, instead they just peruse the Wikipedia page.
-As alluded to in this post from 2009 (it’s now 2012) Brad Feld was recommending it to would be entrepreneurs for a while.
+A Must Read Classic is an euphemism for a book people talk about reading but don’t actually bother to read, instead they just peruse the Wikipedia page.
+As alluded to in this post from 2009 (it’s now 2012) Brad Feld has been recommending it to would be entrepreneurs for a while.
 Now Forbes is writing about how Quality is actually important in tech products.
 This goes against ‘first mover advantage’ and ‘monetizing eyeballs’ gospel from the dot.com boom/bust.
-Who knew Quality actually matter when creating a product?
+Who knew Quality actually mattered when creating a product?

 I actually took Brad’s advice and read the book.
-I even wrote about the importance of Quality in writing, but really in any form of creation from startups to art to motorcycle maintenance, you differentiate based on Quality even if you can not quantify or measure the Quality.
-I recently spent a lot of time cleaning my grandfather’s shop and there is something about hand tools… If you’ve never built something from scratch with just your bare hands and some simple tools, are you really evolved?
+I even wrote about the importance of Quality in writing, but really in any form of creation from startups, to art, to motorcycle maintenance, you differentiate based on Quality even if you can not quantify or measure Quality.
+I recently spent a lot of time cleaning my grandfather’s shop and there is something about hand tools.
+If you’ve never built something from scratch with just your bare hands and some simple tools, are you really evolved?

 Thomas Carlyle